| |

 Church Ladies’ Favorite Potluck Recipes Series

 I want to showcase some of these delicious recipes and the ladies who make them.
 This post shares some of the salads from our last church potluck.
-After this one, there will be Side Dishes, Main Meals, and Desserts.
+After this one, you can find:

 1 – English Pea Salad (Brenda McDaniel)